Bowel and Bladder Problems

 Neurogenic bladder

-Your urinary system is a complex network of nerves and muscles that work together with your brain and spinal cord.
-Under normal conditions, the brain, bladder, and spinal cord coordinate the holding and voluntary release of urine.
-NMO, transverse myelitis, and other demyelinating diseases may damage the network of nerves that communicate signals from the brain and spine to the bladder, causing neurogenic bladder.
-This can lead to dysfunction in the following ways:1,4
+Your urinary system is a network of nerves and muscles that work with your brain and spinal cord.
+Under normal conditions, the brain, bladder, and spinal cord coordinate the holding and release of urine.1,4

-• Overactive bladder is what it is called when the bladder squeezes before it is really full.
-This leads to frequent urination.
+• Overactive bladder happens when the bladder squeezes before it is really full.
+This leads to urinary frequency.
 Over time, it can lead to urinary incontinence.

-• Underactive bladder is what it is called when the bladder will not release urine when full.
+• Underactive bladder happens when the bladder will not release urine when it is full.
 Over time, this can lead to infection or kidney damage.

 Neurogenic bowel

-Like your bladder, your bowels work together with the muscles and nerves around your rectum and anus.
-Damage to these nerves can interfere with bowel control.1,5
+Similar to your bladder, your bowels work together with the muscles and nerves around your rectum and anus.
+Damage to these nerves can cause loss of bowel control.1,5

-Normally, your brain provides signals to your digestive tract to keep your bowels properly moving.
-This process is part of digestion and is not voluntary – that means your body does it automatically without you thinking about it.
-When nerves are damaged in diseases like NMO, it can block these normal signals.
-This leads to decreased movement of your gut and impaired movement of your bowels.
-This can cause constipation because your intestines are not properly moving material.
+Normally, your brain sends signals to your digestive tract to keep your bowels moving properly.
+This process is part of digestion and is not voluntary.
+That means your body does it without you thinking about it.1,5

-Nerve damage can also change or decrease the normal sensation you have that it is time to have a bowel movement.
-This nerve damage can make it hard to control the sphincters (muscles in the digestive tract) that allow you to have voluntary bowel movements.
-This may lead to involuntary bowel movements, or bowel incontinence.
+Nerve damage can also change the normal feeling you have when it is time to have a bowel movement.
+This damage can make it hard to control the muscles in the digestive tract (sphincters) that allow you to control your bowel movements.
+This may lead to bowel incontinence.1,5

 Treatment

-There are steps you can take to help better control your bladder and bowel.
-Your first step is to develop a bladder and bowel plan.
-This plan should include 3 important steps:1
+There are actions you can take to help better control your bladder and bowel.
+A good first step is to develop a bladder and bowel plan.
+This plan can address diet, urinary incontinence, and bowel problems.1

-Fluid intake should be spread out throughout an entire day.
-Try not to drink large amounts of fluid at once.1
+For example, adjusting your fluid intake can help manage urination and bowel movements.
+Spread fluids out throughout an entire day.
+Try not to drink large amounts at once.1

 • Laxatives